3dr/5dr Hatch (1.0, 1.5 TSI petrol / 1.6 TDI diesel)

 What You Get

 Volkswagen doesn't mess about too much with the fundamental aesthetics of its core models.
 Just as a Golf should always be recognisable as a Golf, so it is with the Polo.
 Yet within these constraints, it was also necessary to move the design of this car forward.
-Volkswagen says the styling of this 'AW/BZ'-series sixth generation version is more 'masculine' and - whisper it - even a little 'charismatic'.
-It's certainly bigger - about the same size as the fourth generation Golf that was sold by the brand until 2003.
+Volkswagen said the styling of this 'AW/BZ'-series sixth generation version was more 'masculine' and - whisper it - even a little 'charismatic'.
+It was certainly bigger - about the same size as the fourth generation Golf that was sold by the brand until 2003.
 With the MK6 model, this five-door body style was the only one on offer, the three-door version having been consigned to history after a production run of 42 years.

 As soon as you get in, just as in a Golf, you'll sense all the hallmarks of a really well made car, with the same glass-fronted 8.0-inch 'Composition Media' infotainment touchscreen you'd find on Volkswagen's larger family hatch dominating the dash.
 In place of the somewhat old fashioned vertically-stacked dash of the previous Polo, a more horizontally-orientated design was based around a central fascia panel that positions all of the key controls on a higher plane that's more in your direct line of sight.